Getting the Go-Ahead

 Breathing tube and ventilator

-After your child is put to sleep in the operating room, a breathing tube will be placed in her airway to help her breathe.
+After your child is put to sleep in the operating room, a breathing tube will be placed in your child’s airway to help with breathing.
 The ventilator pumps air into the breathing tube.
-We will remove the tube as soon as the doctors feel your child is OK to breathe on her own.
+We will remove the tube as soon as the doctors feel your child is able to breathe without assistance.

 Several IV lines

-Your child will initially have a central line in her neck with three “ports.”
-We will use one port to monitor the pressure in her blood vessels, one to give medicines and one to draw blood for lab work.
+Your child will initially have a central line in the neck, with three ports.
+We will use one port to monitor the pressure in your child’s blood vessels, one to give medicines and one to draw blood for lab work.
 Your child will also have an IV line in an artery in one arm to monitor overall blood pressure.

 A catheter (flexible tube)

-Used to drain urine from the bladder.
-It allows nurses to accurately measure urine output.
+Your child will have a catheter to drain urine from the bladder.
+The catheter allows nurses to accurately measure urine output.
 It will remain in your child’s bladder for up to three days.
-While this catheter is in place, your child may feel the urge to urinate, a normal sensation.
+While this catheter is in place, your child may feel the urge to urinate, which is a normal sensation.

 A chest tube

-Placed in your child’s chest cavity to drain out any fluid that may have accumulated during surgery.
-This will remain in place for a day or two, depending on how much drainage your child has.
+Your child will have a tube placed in the chest cavity to drain out any fluid that may have accumulated during surgery.
+This tube will remain in place for a day or two, depending on how much drainage your child has.

 A nasal cannula

-Soft plastic tubing that fits under your child’s nose, for extra oxygen.
-Once the breathing tube is removed, your child will most likely require extra oxygen for a short period of time.
+The nasal cannula is a soft plastic tube that fits under your child’s nose to provide extra oxygen.
+After we remove the breathing tube, your child will most likely require extra oxygen for a short period of time.
 Your child will most likely have the cannula on for at least 24 hours in order to maintain an adequate oxygen level.